Margo Seltzer

-Margo Ilene Seltzer is a professor and researcher in computer systems.
+Margo Ilene Seltzer is an American computer scientist.
 She is currently the Canada 150 Research Chair in Computer Systems and the Cheriton Family Chair in Computer Science at the University of British Columbia.
 Previously, Seltzer was the Herchel Smith Professor of Computer Science at Harvard University's John A. Paulson School of Engineering and Applied Sciences and director at the Center for Research on Computation and Society.